FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 <script src="FXAA-interactive.js"></script>
 <script>setupFXAAInteractive("canvasFXAAInteractive", "vertexInteractive", "fragmentInteractive", "vertexLuma", "fragmentLuma", "vertexBlitSimple", "fragmentBlit", "vertexRedBox", "fragmentRedBox");</script>

+Just looking at the algorithm you can see how much energy and love

-It may be performance cheap, but only if you already have post-processing in place.
-In mobile graphics, memory access is expensive, so saving the framebuffer to perform post processing is not always a given.
-If you need to setup render-to-texture in order to have FXAA, then this will be very much a performance smack to the face and the "F" in FXAA evaporates.
+It may be performance cheap, but only if you already have post-processing in place or do [deffered rendering](https://en.wikipedia.org/wiki/Deferred_shading).
+Especially in mobile graphics, memory access is expensive, so saving the framebuffer to perform post processing is not always a given.
+If you need to setup render-to-texture in order to have FXAA, then the "F" in FXAA evaporates.

+In this article we won't jump into modern [temporal anti-aliasing](https://sugulee.wordpress.com/2021/06/21/temporal-anti-aliasingtaa-tutorial/), but before FXAA was even developed, [TAA was already experimented](https://x.com/NOTimothyLottes/status/1756732098402992584) with.
+In fact, FXAA was supposed to [evole into FXXA v4](https://web.archive.org/web/20120120082725/http://timothylottes.blogspot.com/2011/12/fxaa-40-stills-and-features.html) and [incorporate temporal anti aliasing](https://web.archive.org/web/20120120070945/http://timothylottes.blogspot.com/2011/12/big-fxaa-update-soon.html) in addition [to the standard spatial one](https://web.archive.org/web/20120120072820/http://timothylottes.blogspot.com/2011/12/fxaa-40-will-have-new-spatial-only.html), but instead it evolved and rebranded into [TXAA](https://web.archive.org/web/20210116205348/https://www.nvidia.com/en-gb/geforce/technologies/txaa/technology/).

 ## Analytical Anti Aliasing